KJ Abudu

 Bronze

 These bronze objects are critical interpretations of the centuries-long practice of bronze casting in Benin, located in what is today southern Nigeria.
-Thompson collaborated with artisans in Benin to make these pieces, using the revered lost-wax process.
-This meticulous process involves casting a sculptural mold in beeswax, which is then encased in clay, emptied out through melting (forming a negative clay mold), and finally substituted with molten metal from a nearby furnace.
+Thompson collaborated with artisans in Benin to make these pieces, using the revered centuries-old lost-wax process.
+This meticulous process involves casting a sculptural mold in wax, which is then encased in clay, emptied out through melting (forming a negative clay mold), and finally filled with molten metal.
 After a period of cooling, the bronze sculpture gradually comes into view as the artisan chips away at the hardened clay covering.
-Fascinated by the alchemy of this process, Thompson has left one of the objects still covered in clay.
-Another piece, sculpted from an orchid, stems from Thompson’s ongoing research on local botanical cultures, while the other pieces subtly cross-reference Yoruba regal scepters and phallic forms—the former, a spiritual source of the universe’s animating life-force (what the Yoruba call àṣẹ), and the latter, an ecstatic site of the queer erotic.
+Fascinated by the alchemy of this process, Thompson left one of the objects still covered in clay.
+Another piece, sculpted from an orchid, stems from Thompson’s ongoing research on local botanical cultures.
+Other pieces subtly reference Yoruba regal scepters and phallic forms—the former, a spiritual source of the universe’s animating life force (what the Yoruba call àṣẹ), and the latter, an ecstatic site of the queer erotic.

 Raymond Pinto